useActionState

 Returns

-useActionState returns an array with exactly two values:
+useActionState returns an array with the following values:

 1. The current state.
 During the first render, it will match the initialState you have passed.
 After the action is invoked, it will match the value returned by the action.